 James Frank is father to four boys and a writing instructor, P.E. teacher and principal of “Frank Christian Academy.”
 Representative Frank and wife Alisha have home schooled for more than 18 years.
 He has served as president of the Straight Street board, vice chairman of the Wichita Falls Chamber of Commerce, and president of their local support group HEAT (Home Educators Around Texoma).
 Rep. Frank serves District 69 in the Texas House of Representatives.

-Donna Harper is a “retired” home schooling mother of two and a full-time supported employment specialist for ASERT (Austin Supported Employment and Rehabilitation Technology), a program of disability assistance.
+Donna Harp is a “retired” home schooling mother of two and a full-time supported employment specialist for ASERT (Austin Supported Employment and Rehabilitation Technology), a program of disability assistance.
 She served as executive director of HOPE for Texas.
 She and her husband teach 12- to 15-year-olds in Sunday school.
-Mrs. Harper has served as a precinct chair and collaborated with Mary James, Lyndsay Lambert, and others in developing the THSC Leadership Manual.
-Mrs. Harper is a founding member of the Board and serves as chair of the Publications Committee.
+Mrs. Harp has served as a precinct chair and collaborated with Mary James, Lyndsay Lambert, and others in developing the THSC Leadership Manual.
+Mrs. Harp is a founding member of the Board and serves as chair of the Publications Committee.